microsoft/dotnet-framework-docker/documentation/guiding-principles.md

 1. Images will be rebuilt within hours of base image changes.
 For example, suppose a particular version of Windows is patched.
 The .NET Framework images based on this version of Windows will be rebuilt with this new base image within hours of its release.

-1. Images will never be deleted from the [official Docker repositories](https://hub.docker.com/r/microsoft/dotnet-framework/).
+1. Images will never be deleted from the [official .NET Framework Docker repositories on the Microsoft Artifact Registry](https://mcr.microsoft.com/en-us/catalog?search=dotnet/framework).

 1. The [Dockerfiles](https://github.com/microsoft/dotnet-framework-docker/search?q=filename%3ADockerfile) used to produce all of the images will be publicly available.
 Customers will be able to take the Dockerfiles and build them to produce their own equivalent images.
 No special build steps or permissions should be needed to build the Dockerfiles.